 - 2 cups grated mozzarella

-Preheat the oven with a pizza stone to 500 degrees F for 30 minutes.
+Preheat oven with pizza stone to 500 degrees F.

 - 1 package active dry or fresh yeast